BWS 314

 @ Historic Wellston Loop

-We are thrilled to invite you to partner with us as an official sponsor of this year’s Annual #BlackWallStreet314 Festival, held on Saturday, June 29th, 2024.
+We are thrilled to invite you to join us at this years Annual #BlackWallStreet314 Festival, held on Saturday, June 29th, 2024.
 As the only festival of its kind, the #BlackWallStreet314 celebrates and empowers St. Louis’s vibrant African American community by:

 • Honoring the legacy: We pay tribute to the historical significance and power of Black Wall Street and the work of our ancestors that contributed to its success.